MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-trunk-failover-on-outbound-call.md

 ## Failover of specific SIP codes received from the Session Border Controller (SBC)

-When a call from a Teams client to the Public Switched Telephone Network (PSTN) is made with the following traffic flow: Teams Client -> Direct Routing -> SBC -> Telephony network, any non-2xx final response code from SBC can be configured to be retried on another SBC in the voice routing policy.
-It is important to note that failover will only happen in the absence of non-100 provisional responses from the SBC, to prevent double ringing telephony network.
+When a call from a Teams client to the Public Switched Telephone Network (PSTN) is made with the following traffic flow: Teams Client -> Direct Routing -> SBC -> Telephony network, any non-2xx final response code from the SBC can be configured to be retried on another SBC in the voice routing policy.
+Note that failover will only happen in the absence of non-100 provisional responses from the SBC, to prevent double ringing telephony network.

 The list of SIP Codes can be found in [Session Initiation Protocol (SIP) RFC](https://tools.ietf.org/html/rfc3261).